joaoordine/saureus_global_crosscomparison/README.md

 Go to script 9.
 SCCmec typing and processing
 Go to script 10.
 Visualize SCCmec groups
 Go to script 11.
 ABRICATE pipeline
+Go to script 12.
+Visualizing ABRICATE output
+Go to script 13.
+AMRFinder Plus Pipeline
+Go to script 14.
+Processing AMRFinder output
+Go to script 15.
+Visualizing AMRFinder output

+## Phylo and pangenomic analyses
+Go to script 15.
+Go to script 15. ..

+## Genomic analyses of the sialic acid metabolism